Policy details

 18.9 Projects and activities involving children from schools, colleges and youth and community groups

-18.10 Children on Premises
+18.10 Children on premises

 18.10.1 The College has security in place on its premises and requires all visitors to its campus to sign in and be issued with a visitors badge and pass.
 Where staff or students wish to bring children on to the campus the guidelines set out in Children on College Premises: Policy and Procedures should be followed.
 The day to day responsibility for practice and procedure lies with the Director of Property Services.
 This process also applies to public events.